Endobronchial Valve (EBV) Therapy

 What to Expect During the Procedure?

-• Your procedure will begin with you being given medication to fall asleep.
+• Your procedure will take place in a hospital and begin with you being given medication to fall asleep.

 • Your healthcare provider will use a bronchoscope, which is a small tube with a camera attached, that will go through your nose or mouth and down to the affected airways in your lungs.